 Wake up, meditate!
 Green tea.

 Breakfast: smoothie with berries, chia seeds, coconut milk, handful spinach, spirulina, gelatin or hemp protein.
 OR if it’s cold, try a warming grain free porridge with ground chia and berries.
 I’m also a big fan of dinner leftovers if you need to grab something quick.
+Cold salmon (don’t knock it) and greens with avocado and kraut makes a delicious breakfast.

 Lunch: big green salad with chopped veggies, olives, avocado; top with wild salmon or sardines.